dret/webconcepts/concepts/http-method/MKCOL.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-method/MKCOL"
 title:         "HTTP Request Method: MKCOL"
+concept-name:  HTTP Request Method
+concept-value: MKCOL
 description: "MKCOL creates a new collection resource at the location specified by the Request-URI.
 If the Request-URI is already mapped to a resource, then the MKCOL MUST fail.
 During MKCOL processing, a server MUST make the Request-URI an internal member of its parent collection, unless the Request-URI is \"/\".
 If no such ancestor exists, the method MUST fail.
 When the MKCOL operation creates a new collection resource, all ancestors MUST already exist, or the method MUST fail with a 409 (Conflict) status code."
 ---